Darxo/Hardened/README.md

 - Add new `HD_IsSortedBeforeMainhand = false` member for `skill.nut`.
 If `true`, then active skills will be sorted in front of mainhand skills
 - Rewrite the `onExecute` of `build_unique_locations_action` with a moddable `DistanceToOthers` aswell as `minY` and `maxY` values.
 - Force Trigger a skill_container::update() whenever any actor waits or ends their turn after all their other skill turn-end events have happend
+- Add ::Hardened.Global.getWorldContractMult() which returns a multiplier representing the quality (risk + reward) of contracts you receive
+	- Add `::Hardened.Const.ContractScalingPerReputation = 0.0005` which defines how much harder/more lucrative contracts become for each of your Renown points
+	- Add `::Hardened.Const.ContractScalingMax = 10.00` which defines the maximum possible contract quality multiplier
+- Add ::Hardened.Global.getWorldDifficultyMult() which returns a multiplier representing how difficult the world has become
+	- Add `::Hardened.Const.WorldScalingPerDay = 0.01` which defines how much harder any passed day will make the that difficulty
+	- Add `::Hardened.Const.WorldScalingMax = 4.00` which defines the maximum possible difficulty multiplier

 ### New Character Properties